LloydDunn/task_list_app_deployment_terraform/README.md

 - Can you deploy the application on your existing AWS infrastructure using the existing CI/CD flow?
 Observe the [variables](https://docs.gitlab.com/ee/ci/variables/) appearing on the `ci-cd.yml` file on the repository.
 You will need to figure out what to set these variables to.

-- Are there any other missing credentials?
+- Are there any other missing credentials you might have to provide to your pipeline in order to get it to work?

 :question: Check your understanding.
 Can you spot which line in the CI-CD pipeline grants GitLab access to push to your private container registry?